-Anita, from Ickenham, (pictured above) has an 18-month-old son Theodore, and enjoys the social aspects of the hubs.
-She said: "I don't have many friends, so being out and taking him somewhere helps me and him to become more independent with ourselves."
-The council plans to deliver a total of six integrated family hubs, in addition to continuing to support families online and at a range of flexible locations, including children's centres, libraries and community spaces.
+Anita, from Ickenham, (pictured

+above) has an 18-month-old son

+Theodore, and enjoys the social

+aspects of the hubs.
+She said: "I don't

+have many friends, so being out and taking him somewhere helps me and

+him to become more independent

+The council plans to deliver a total of six integrated family hubs, in addition
-Uxbridge Family Hub,

-Uxbridge, UB8 1UW

-Civic Centre, High Street,

-Haves
+to continuing to support families online

+including children's centres, libraries and

+and at a range of flexible locations,

+with ourselves."

+community spaces.
-Hayes Family Hub, College Way, Hayes, UB3 3BB

-What's on offer at the family hubs?
+Hayes Family Hub, College Way, Hayes, UB3 3BB What's on offer at the family hubs?

-- financial advice and benefits support
+- financial advice and benefits

 - mentoring and counselling sessions for young people

 - speech and language therapy

-- maternity and health visiting services
+- maternity and health visiting

 - fun activities for parents and babies

 - support groups for issues facing girls and young women

 - infant feeding support

 - parental addiction support

 - Project Nite cooking school

 - Duke of Edinburgh's Award

 - Young Enterprise Company Programme (children aged 13+)

 - children's centre services.

 Cllr Susan O'Brien, Cabinet Member for Children, Families and Education, said "We're proud of our successful and innovative family hubs programme which allows us to work more closely with our partners, including the NHS, to support expectant parents and children of all ages in the heart of their communities.
 "We've created a benchmark for outstanding family hubs, and by remodelling existing buildings and offering flexible support where it's needed most, we're able to deliver a wide range of multi-disciplinary services to inspire local families to live thriving, healthy lives.
 "If you're expecting a baby, or have a child aged up to 19, why not come and see for yourself?"
-For the latest information, visit www.hillingdon.gov.uk/family-hubs Thriving, healthy households 17
+For the latest information, visit www.hillingdon.gov.uk/family-hubs

+Thriving, healthy households